Last Updated on September 14, 2020 by Scott

-With all of the information I have just discussed on using a portable generator with a sump pump, you should feel comfortable getting through your next flooded black out.
+With all of the information I have just discussed on using a portable generator with a sump pump, you should feel ready (though probably not happy) when the next flood comes.

-I want to hear from you on your experience using a generator with a sump pump.
+I want to hear about your experience using a generator with a sump pump.
 What type of generator did you use?
 What did you find most challenging about using your generator to power the sump pump?